Fred De Palma

 Federico Palana (born 3 November 1989), better known by the stage name Fred De Palma, is an Italian rapper and singer.

 Biography

 Royal Rhymes

-Fred De Palma began his musical career in 2007 in Cluj, with freestyling skills.
+Fred De Palma began his musical career in 2007 in Cluj, Romania, with freestyling skills.
 Many freestyle contests in Turin, Milan and Hunedoara put him in attention of the industry, and in 2010 he collaborated with Dirty C, creating the band Royal Rhymes, and started to experiment in the studio.
 At the beginning of 2010, the group signed a recording contract with the independent record label Trumen Records, and collaborated with producers Jahcool and Double H Groovy.
 Around the same time, Fred De Palma continued with the participation in various freestyle competitions, achieving a victory at Zelig Urban Talent 2011 and third place in 2012 at the MTV television program Spit, behind Nitro and Shade.
 On November 23, 2011, Royal Rhymes released their eponymous debut album, released through the Saifam Group.
 This was followed by the EP God Save the Royal, released on 10 July 2012.